 Kemerhisar SPP-2 with a capacity of 830 kWe.

-The project area is located on a 25,055.07 m2 plot of land, and the ETL route transverses multiple parcels owned by different private landholders.
+The Project was initially defined under Parcel 515/386.
+In line with TEDAŞ requirements, a cadastral subdivision has been carried out to separate the transformer location.
+Accordingly, the Project remains in the same location; however, the parcel boundaries have been refined, resulting in a slight reduction in the defined project area.
+Both SPP units are located on Parcel 515/441, while the associated transformer is situated on the adjacent Parcel 515/442.
+The project area covers approximately 21,436.39 m2, and the ETL route transverses multiple parcels owned by different private landholders.
 The transmission line is planned as an above-ground line and will connect to the distribution infrastructure at the Organized Industrial Zone.
 Connection agreements and permissions, including those from the Turkish Electricity Transmission Corporation (TEİAŞ) and BOTAŞ, have been obtained.
 The Call Letters issued for both solar units confirm technical feasibility and grid connection compatibility.

-The electricity generated by both units will be fed into the local low-voltage grid via a dedicated ETL, which is designed entirely as an above-ground installation.
-The ETL corridor crosses privately owned parcels and required right-of-way permissions have been obtained through formal easement arrangements.

-The power evacuation point is located within the Niğde OIZ and the energy produced by Kemerhisar SPP will be transferred to the OIZ’s internal distribution network.
+The electricity generated by both units will be transferred to the local distribution network through a dedicated ETL.
+The ETL alignment extends across predominantly agricultural and pasture lands within the Project Area of Influence and traverses a total of 23 parcels, comprising 16 publicly owned and 7 privately owned parcels, as detailed in the LARAP.
+Required right-of-way permissions for privately owned parcels have been obtained through formal easement arrangements with the relevant landowners.The power evacuation point is located within the Niğde OIZ and the energy produced by Kemerhisar SPP will be transferred to the OIZ’s internal distribution network.
 The connection has been approved through a call letter issued by TEİAŞ, and connection agreements have been signed accordingly.
 Although the OIZ grid is not directly operated by TEİAŞ, it is integrated into the national energy system and complies with TEİAŞ’s technical and regulatory standards.

+Along its route, the ETL also crosses existing infrastructure, including the Seslikaya flood protection channel.
+This crossing will be implemented as an overhead line with a minimum clearance of 8 meters; therefore, no physical structures will be installed within the channel and no direct physical impact on the channel is anticipated.
+Further details on land ownership, land use types, and parcel-level impacts are provided in Section 4.9 (Project Land Use Rights) and the LARAP.
-The energy transmission line will cross the Seslikaya flood protection channel as an overhead line with a minimum clearance of 8 meters, without causing any damage to the channel or requiring the installation of structures within it.
-Additionally, no transmission line is needed for the Kemerhisar SPP-2 project, as it will be connected to the grid through the Kemerhisar SPP-1 project.
-Therefore, no separate transmission line connection is required for Kemerhisar SPP-2.
-Within the project lot of the Solar Power Plant, photovoltaic panels will be installed covering a total area of 3,600 m²

-Planned Solar Power Plant 1 and 2 have capacities of 986.0 kWp DC / 830 kWe AC and 225.0 kWp DC / 190.0 kWe AC, respectively, and are equipped with 550 Wp MonoPerc Half-Cut modules installed at a tilt of 30° and an azimuth angle of 25°.
+Additionally, no separate transmission line is required for Kemerhisar SPP-2, as it will be connected to the grid through Kemerhisar SPP-1.
+Within the project area, photovoltaic panels will be installed covering a total area of 3,600 m².Planned Solar Power Plant 1 and 2 have capacities of 986.0 kWp DC / 830 kWe AC and 225.0 kWp DC / 190.0 kWe AC, respectively, and are equipped with 550 Wp MonoPerc Half-Cut modules installed at a tilt of 30° and an azimuth angle of 25°.
 The inclination of 30 degrees has been determined as the optimum tilt for Türkiye, ensuring that the panels harness maximum benefit from the varying solar elevations throughout the year, even when fixed at a constant angle.
 The project area has an estimated direct normal irradiation (DNI) of approximately 2000 kWh/m².

 The plant has an estimated operational lifetime of 30 years, after which it will be decommissioned.
 Decommissioning costs have been included in the financial analysis at approximately €32,000 per MWp, corresponding to about €31,552 for Kemerhisar-1 and €7,216 for Kemerhisar-2.
 In addition to the economic planning, the project is expected to avoid the release of more than 76 tons of CO₂ annually, contributing significantly to climate change mitigation.